PrefectHQ/prefect/docs/tutorials/storage.md

 ## Using storage blocks with deployments

 To demonstrate using a storage block, we'll create a new variation of the deployment for the `log_flow` example from the [deployments tutorial](/tutorials/deployments/).
-For this deployment, we'll specify using the storage block created earlier by passing `-sb s3/log-test` to the `prefect deployment build` command.
+For this deployment, we'll specify using the storage block created earlier by passing `-sb s3/log-test` or `--storage-block s3/log-test` to the `prefect deployment build` command.

 <div class="terminal">
 ```bash